 Elizabeth on Instagram

-I've recently passed my first year anniversary of eating a strict vegan diet.
+I've recently passed my first year anniversary of eating a strictly vegan diet.

 I was vegetarian on and off many times in my life, starting at age 16 while traveling in Africa and seeing so many amazing animals there.
 Unfortunately I was never able to be completely vegetarian and gave up trying for most of my life.
 I think I've been able to eat vegan for this long due to my increased knowledge on the subject, the increased number of vegan food options and supplements options available and the fact that being vegan as opposed to vegetarian eliminates the use and potential over use of dairy on a vegetarian diet.
 I feel the supplements I take now have been critical for me remaining vegan for the last 14+ months.

 Here's an assortment of images I created in 2017 and 2018.